 Drawing Angry Anime eyes

-For an angry look draw the eyebrows down in a kind of inward wave shape.
-Draw the top eyelids down in an inward slope and draw the pupils slightly rolled up.
+For an angry look draw the eyebrows with their inner ends pointing down and a wave like shape .
+Draw the top eyelids slightly lowered down as well and draw the pupils slightly rolled up.

 Drawing Bored Anime Eyes

 Drawing Shy/Embarrassed Anime Eyes

 For a shy or embarrassed look draw the eyes looking down and draw the top eyelids slightly lowered.

 Drawing Sad Anime Eyes